-Developing an effective learning organization is to constantly improve in responding to the organization’s goals and the needs of individuals, ensuring that learning becomes a performance and organizational ability, and to make it increasingly cost- time efficient.
-At the bottom, it is abilities that the learning function needs to implement, such as the ability to use a training function.
+Developing an effective learning organization is to constantly improve in responding to the organization’s goals and the needs of individuals.
+We need to ensure that learning transfers into individual performance and organizational capabilities.
+At the same time we need to make this more cost- and time efficient.
+In detail, L&D has to grow new capabilities, e.g.

-- Development model for developing learning activities (e.g. ADDIE).
+- Development model for learning journeys (e.g. Design Thinking).

-- Ability to measure and evaluate the participation, learning and effect of learning.
+- Ability to measure and evaluate the effect of learning.

 - Ability to produce content in many different forms (classrooms, eLearning, video, simulation, etc.)

 For each level of the maturity model, there are quite a few abilities the organization needs to develop.
-One tool we usually use is the “maturation matrix” below.
-It lists the most important abilities at each level.
+One tool we usually use is the “learning maturity matrix” below.
+It lists the most important capabilities at each level.
 From technology to learning culture.
 We use the matrix when assessing the current situation within an organization and to plan and develop new abilities.
 (Click on the image for details)

-A little carelessly, you could say that your training function/organization needs to acquire all these abilities.
+A little carelessly, you could say that L&D and the organization needs to acquire all these capabilities.
 Of course, it’s not easy and takes many years.
-Although many abilities at level 1 and 2 are basic, however, it is not just to graze the points from the bottom and above.
+Although many capabilities at level 1 and 2 are basic, however, it is not just to graze the points from the bottom and above.
 A good exercise is to develop a plan for how you want to develop learning within your organization.
 This can be part of annual business planning.

-To know what you need to develop, you must first find out at the moment.
-What about the use of different learning methods?
+To know what you need to develop, you must first understand your current situation.
+What different learning methods are you able to deliver?
 How is the learning culture at your company?
-What processes encourage learning?
-Where you are going, your desired position, then depends on what your organization strategy is but also on the trends that exist in your industry and generally with new generations of employees as well as with learning.
+What processes supports learning?
+Where you are going, your “Vision & Future State” then depends on what your organization strategy is but also on the trends that impacts the organization and best-practices as described above.

-The gap between the desired position and the present mode provides the basis for your development plan.
-You need to prioritize which abilities are most important in the short term and what resources and skills you have to move forward.
-It determines how quickly your organization can move forward and how you set up the development plan.
+The gap between the Future State and the Current State provides the basis for your Gap-analysis and Roadmap.
+You need to prioritize which capabilities are most important in the short term and what resources and skills you have to move forward.
+It determines how quickly your organization can move forward and how you set up the Roadmap.

-Introducing new abilities usually requires you to work widely.
-For example, if you want to do so, you want to change the right to the right to introduce social learning & knowledge sharing and you need to acquire systems, adapt organization and roles, find new ways of working and not least change the culture around sharing knowledge.
+Introducing new capabilities usually requires you to work widely.
+For example, if you want to introduce social learning & knowledge sharing, you will need to implement social platforms, adapt support organization and roles at L&D, find new ways of working and not least change the culture around collaboration and sharing knowledge.